 Stacey Pettiford III - Treasurer

 Stacey was raised in Charlton, MA.
 He has been hunting and fishing since he was a small boy.
 Growing up he learned the importance of conservation and self sufficiency.
-He has shared these traditions, and his knowledge of the outdoors, with his fiancé, Phyllis Rowe, and their 3 children.
-Stacey encouraged Phyllis to create her own Facebook group for women, after Phyllis received unwanted messages when posting hunting and fishing photo, in Facebook groups.
+He has shared these traditions, and his knowledge of the outdoors, with his wife and their 3 children.
 He respects outdoor women and feels that the outdoors is everyone's domain.
-Phyllis' group grew quickly and many women found it a safe place to share their outdoor adventures, as well as learn from each other.
-When she approached him about starting up a nonprofit for women, he was more than happy to help and suggested including young adults.
 He believes that everyone can benefit from outdoor adventures.
 We need to teach our next generation the importance of conservation & preservation.

 Board Member & Georgia Chapter Leader